314pies/Completed-Project-List/index.md

 -> View it on [GitHub](https://github.com/VeriorPies/ParrelSync) <-

 ## Local Warfare Series
-Mobile FPS games series developed with Unity, with around 3 ~ 4 millions download in total as of 7/28/2021.
+Mobile FPS games series developed with Unity, with around 3 ~ 4 million downloads in total as of 7/28/2021.

 ### Local Warfare Re: Portable (In Progress)